Do you know someone on the CU Anschutz campus who is a champion and advocate of OER?

 If yes, please nominate that person (or yourself) for the University of Colorado OER Champion Award here.
 Nominations are due by Wednesday, February 5th.

 The Office of Academic Affairs and the Open CU Steering Team are accepting nominations for the annual Open Educational Resources (OER) Champion Award, sponsored by the Office of Digital Education and Engagement.
 The award celebrates four University of Colorado educators, one from each campus, who contribute to the open education movement, increase campus and system awareness of OER, and/or galvanize interest in exploring, adopting, and creating OER to benefit the University of Colorado’s students.
 The award includes a one-time cash award of $500 added to the recipient’s monthly salary.

 Open Educational Resources (OER) are “teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.”
 (From The William and Flora Hewlett Foundation) OER include digital learning materials such as open textbooks, courses, syllabi, lectures, assignments, quizzes, lab activities, games, and simulations.
 Preference will be given to educators who emphasize the use of openly-licensed or public domain materials.

 All members of the University of Colorado educational community are eligible for the award.
 Nominations will be reviewed by the Open CU Steering Team and the CU System Office of Academic Affairs.
 Selections will be based on criteria such as educational impact and innovation towards a culture of open knowledge sharing and access.

-This was written by Sam, you can contact AskUs with questions.
+This was written by Ellie, you can contact AskUs with questions.